 Right before National Drug & Alcohol Addiction Recovery Month began was International Overdose Awareness Day.
 The purpose of that day was to increase awareness about overdose and the stigmas attached to drug-related deaths.
 On that day, there were also many resources to help family members, friends and other loved ones who lost a familly member to drug addiction and/or mental health issues.

-Here at Harmony Recovery Group, we want to make sure everyone gets the information, education and resources needed if they or a loved one suffer from mental health disorders or addictions.
+Here at Harmony Health Group, we want to make sure everyone gets the information, education and resources needed if they or a loved one suffer from mental health disorders or addictions.
 Hopefully, by releasing information regarding National Drug & Alcohol Addiction Recovery Month we can do that.

 Unfortunately, during 2018 there were over 21 million Americans who had a substance use disorder and about ½ those people also had a mental health disorder.
 This is known as a co-occurring disorder.
 Sadly, though, under 8% of these people got the treatment they needed.
 We want to help people see that treatment is beneficial and effective.
 We don’t want anyone to go without the treatment they need to overcome a mental health disorder and/or an addiction.